| Two Boys Climbing

 Nurturing

-my Mother would say.
-This time she meant the miniature Bonsai trees
+every minute,” my Mother would say.
+This time she meant the

-At Ninety-three, his memory had diminished to a point that he knew he couldn’t
+memory had diminished to a point that he knew he couldn’t keep

-nice Japanese man who comes to see you on Saturdays,” she said.
-“And
+that nice Japanese man who comes to see you on Saturdays,” she

-about everyone, all things animate or otherwise, but she insisted that
+cared about everyone, all things animate or otherwise, but she

-everyone be responsible for themselves and their possessions.
-It
+insisted that everyone be responsible for themselves and their

 One Sunday when Dad’s church doors opened, the first members

-pew, sat a freshly watered, healthy bonsai plant.
-When everyone showed
+every pew, sat a freshly watered, healthy bonsai plant.
+When

-up for the service, there was a big smile on every face.
-They understood
+everyone showed up for the service, there was a big smile on every

 Mother was not likely to hug us with